isc-projects/kea/doc/guide/ddns.rst

 The following are the current limitations of the DHCP-DDNS Server.

 -  Requests received from the DHCP servers are placed in a queue until they are processed.
-Currently, all queued requests are lost when the server shuts down.
+Currently, all queued requests are lost if the server shuts down.